Tapping into the million-year energy source below our feet

 Based on breakthrough fusion research and well-established drilling practices, we are developing a radical new approach to ultra-deep drilling.
 First, we use conventional rotary drilling to get to basement rock.
 Then, we switch to high-power millimeter waves to reach unprecedented depths.

-FIG. 3 Millimeter wave drilling will unlock the most abundant and powerful clean energy source on Earth by allowing us to drill down to 20 km and 500° C.
+FIG. 3 Millimeter wave drilling will unlock the most abundant and powerful clean energy source on Earth by allowing us to drill as far down as 20 km to reach temperatures up to 500° C.

 Hotter geothermal has more power density.
-At these temperatures, geothermal is so powerful that it can repower most fossil-fired power plants around the world.
+At these temperatures, geothermal is so powerful that it can reuse fossil-fired infrastructure around the world.
 It enables a much faster energy transition.

 The oil and gas industry represents the largest workforce in energy today.
 Their skills readily transfer to geothermal, harnessing a ready-made green workforce.